JMMalm/Test/readme.md

 * All changes: `git log`
   * Press `q` to or `q + Enter` (Windows) to quit.
 * Compressed history: `git log --pretty=oneline`
+* Compare branches on GitHub: Add `/compare` to the end of the repository.